 I was having an extraordinary sweet tooth moment when I made these.
-I had first thought I was only going to make Biscoff blondies but the Biscoff just happened to be next to the Nutella in the pantry.
-I kind of felt sorry for the Nutella, since I've sort of abandoned it lately for Biscoff...which you can often find in my purse for those must-have-sweet-cravings.
+I had first thought I was only going to make cookie butter blondies, but the cookie butter just happened to be next to the Nutella in the pantry.
+I kind of felt sorry for the Nutella, since I've sort of abandoned it lately for cookie butter...which you can often find in my purse for those must-have-sweet-cravings.
 I know, its sick.

 Look at those perfect edges.
 I made the blondies with my Magic Pan.
 I love that thing...it is far superior to any other baking pans I have.
 I also used it in this recipe and it worked just as well, again, perfect edges.
 I can highly recommend getting one if you don't have one already.